tonihintikka/gymbuddypwa/README.md

 2. Look for the "Install" or "Add to Home Screen" option in your browser menu
 3. Follow the prompts to install the app

-Once installed, GymBuddy will appear as an app on your device and can be used offline.
+Once installed, GymTrack will appear as an app on your device and can be used offline.

 ## Data Storage